chroma-core/chroma/clients/js/packages/chromadb/README.md

 Chroma is the open-source embedding database.
 Chroma makes it easy to build LLM apps by making knowledge, facts, and skills pluggable for LLMs.

 **This package includes all embedding libraries as bundled dependencies**, providing a simple installation experience without worrying about dependency management.
+For a thin client, install `chromadb-client`

 ## Features